sgoettel/teihdr2csv/README.md

 # teihdr2csv
-A Python script for extracting data from letters in TEI

-# letter_data.py

 This script extracts data from TEI-encoded letter files in XML format and writes the data to a CSV file.
 The script is designed to work specifically with letter files that are encoded according to the guidelines of the Text Encoding Initiative (TEI).